mariephlpp/News-classification/README.md

 The model that has the best accuracy scores on the test set is the LSTM.
 It is compliant with what was seen in the literature and with our courses on Deep Learning.
 It is secondly followed by the LSVM and then by the RNN.
 It shows us that sometimes a non-neural network model can work better than a neural network.

 The BERT model, even if here the result are not really good on the test set, is very promising.
 Indeed, the validation and training accuracy scores are very good, just not replicable on the test set, due to the fact that we tried it on subsample.
 To go further, it would be nice to try it on the whole dataset or on another one.
-In our case, it would have taken 4 hours to run, and our computers were not powerful enough to do it as the same time as our daily tasks.
+In our case, it would have taken 4 days to run, and our computers were not powerful enough to do it as the same time as our daily tasks.

 Another idea to go further would have, as they do it in the literature, to test our algorithms on other datasets to see their robustness to other features.
 We decided to no do it by lack of time.